Boogie Wonderland

-"Boogie Wonderland" is a song by American band Earth, Wind & Fire with The Emotions, released in April 1979 on Columbia Records as the first single from their ninth album, I Am (1979).
-The song peaked at number 14 on the US Billboard dance chart, number six on the Billboard Hot 100, and number two on the Billboard Hot Soul Singles chart.
-It was certified Gold in the US by the RIAA and Gold in the UK by the BPI.
-"Boogie Wonderland" was Grammy nominated in the categories of Best R&B Instrumental Performance and Best Disco Recording.
+"Boogie Wonderland" is a song by American band Earth, Wind & Fire with the Emotions, released in April 1979 on Columbia Records as the first single from their ninth album, I Am (1979).
+The song peaked at number 14 on the US Billboard dance chart, number six on the Hot 100, and number two on Billboard Hot Soul Singles.
+It was certified gold in the US and platinum in the UK.
+"Boogie Wonderland" was Grammy-nominated for Best R&B Instrumental Performance and Best Disco Recording; it won the Grammy for Best R&B Instrumental Performance.

 Overview

 The song was composed by Allee Willis with Jon Lind and produced by EWF leader Maurice White and Al McKay.

+Willis wrote the lyrics in response to seeing the crime drama film Looking for Mr. Goodbar, where Rosanne Quinn, a murdered schoolteacher, tries to paper over her pain and feelings of insecurity with alcohol, drugs, and sex.
+“Boogie wonderland” described in the song is a magical place, but the lyrics also focus on the dreary reality from which discos provided an escape.
+The song creates a general vibe of escapism and begins with the unpleasant aftermath of a night out that made life better, but for only for a few hours.